archiet123/raspi-stuff/README.md

 ## how to run
 download repo and move to directory in cmd/ vscode

-run "python main.py" into terminal

-### changing target image
+## changing target image

-feature in progress,
-the default image is a fully punched card
+there are a select amount of image to choose from, all80 gives the best result

+once in the correct directory run, "py main.py --imageName (the image you want to test)